libesmtp/libESMTP/docs/bugreport.md

 library functions describe an implementation and do not constitute a standard.

-### Library Calls in Nonstandard Places
-If Meson does not search all possible locations for a particular library call, that is a bug.

 ### SMTP Protocol Errors
 If libESMTP sends SMTP protocol commands which differ from those described in the appropriate RFCs, or fails to respond correctly to valid SMTP responses